sierrajulietromeo/APA1-PrimerProblems/primer1/primer1.md

 * Celsius to Fahrenheit:
   * F = (C \* 9 / 5) + 32
+* Existing tests can be altered should your choice of implementation mean that an existing test isn't compatible.
+These can be highlighted in your screen recording.
 * Fahrenheit to Celsius:
   * C = (F - 32) \* 5 / 9